This article was updated on Sept. 5, 2018.

 Wearable devices are coming to the workplace.
-As noted by ReadWrite, an estimated 72.1 million wearables will ship to consumers in 2015.
+Research firm eMarketer predicts that 59.5 million U.S. adults will use wearable tech by 2021.
 Many will be used both at home and the office.
 Fitness trackers, designed to measure things like heart rate, steps taken and sleep patterns, are the most popular type of wearables.
 As these devices appear in the workplace, a worrisome question arises: Is fitness tracker security capable of defending company networks?

 Is that scenario a long shot?
 Sure, but as proof of concept goes, it is pretty cut-and-dry: Fitness trackers are not inherently secure.

 Fitness trackers, mobile devices, wireless sensors and "smart" appliances collectively make up the Internet of Things, a rising tide of monitoring technology.
-While this always-on network offers real benefits for companies looking to get a clear picture of their business end-to-end, It Pro Portal points out that device security is lagging behind innovation.
+While this always-on network offers real benefits for companies looking to get a clear picture of their business end-to-end, device security is lagging behind innovation.
 This is unsurprising, because companies want to be first-to-market and security may often be considered an "afterthought" in those early stages.

 Are fitness trackers a risk to your security?
 Absolutely.
 As with any Internet-connected device, security tends to land lower on the priority list; with functionality and usability sometimes trumping defense.
 One option is to outlaw the use of these devices in your office.
 However, just as clamping down on cloud applications leads to the rise of "shadow IT," trying to eliminate fitness trackers will likely result in surreptitious use.
 Solving the problem, therefore, requires company oversight, either in the form of local IT management using device-monitoring software or by leveraging a third-party service to keep tabs on these devices on the network.